chiroptical/snail/README.md

 # Snail

-A programming language for gastropods.
+A no-semantics programming language for gastropods.

 ## Why?